Devils beat Flyers 6-2 to snap 10-game winless streak

 NEWARK, N.J.
+(AP) -- If the Devils could just play the Philadelphia Flyers every night, maybe that winless streak would not have reached 10 games, and New Jersey would be doing more than playing meaningless games in the final month.

-(AP) -- Adam Henrique and Taylor Hall scored two goals apiece and the New Jersey Devils snapped a 10-game winless streak with a 6-2 victory over the Philadelphia Flyers on Thursday night.
+Adam Henrique and Taylor Hall scored two goals apiece and the Devils snapped a 10-game winless streak with a 6-2 victory over the inconsistent Flyers on Thursday night.

+The win was the Devils' third in as many games with Philadelphia and it gave them a 17-5-3 record against their New Jersey Turnpike rivals since the start of the 2011-12 season.

+"Sometimes there are just those matchups and this has been one of them for us," he said.
+"Maybe we could have played them a few times in this stretch and it would have been nice but i don't know if it's anything specific or not but every time we play them, we play a solid game start to finish and obviously find a way to get those extra goals.

-Kyle Palmieri and Joseph Blandisi also scored as New Jersey set a season-high for goals and ended an 0-8-2 streak, its longest without a win since going (0-7-4) in 1990-91.
+New Jersey has outscored Philadelphia 13-3 this season.
+This latest rout set a season-high for goals and ended an 0-8-2 streak, its longest without a win since going (0-7-4) in 1990-91.

+"We're probably not going to make the playoffs this year, so for us we have to come to the rink, have fun, enjoy what we are doing," Hall said.
+"The way to get out of funks like that is to just go play, trust each other, and you saw that tonight."

 Keith Kinkaid made 17 saves for the Devils, who lost seven one-goal games during their skid.

-Michael Del Zotto and Brayden Schenn scored the Flyers, who lost goaltender Steve Mason to an undisclosed injury on Hall's first goal early in the third period, a spectacular one-handed shot on a breakaway that gave the Devils a 4-2 lead.
+Michael Del Zotto and Brayden Schenn scored the Flyers, who lost goaltender Steve Mason to leg cramps on Hall's first goal early in the third period, a spectacular one-handed shot on a breakaway that gave the Devils a 4-2 lead.

-The Flyers have been a Devils' patsy in recent years.
-This was New Jersey's third win in three games against them this season, and they are now 17-5-3 against them since the start of the 2011-12 season.
+The loss came just one night after the Flyers blanked the Penguins in one of their best games of the season.

+"We were flat.
+No idea why?"
+Flyers forward Jakub Voracek said.
+"We knew it was a big game for us.
+Like I said, we were slower.
+That's why we lost."

 New Jersey took the lead for good when Henrique and Blandisi scored just under four minutes apart in the second period for a 3-1 lead.